When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 November

-By November, you’ll feel a distinct chill as winter nears.
-It’s still a pleasant month to travel to Seoul, though.
+By November, we’ll start to feel a distinct chill as winter nears.
+I still think it’s a pleasant month to travel to Seoul, though.
 The bright fall colours usually hit their peak in Seoul in late October to early November, creating a lovely atmosphere around the city.

 • Rainfall: 46 mm